my-flow/fintex/README.md

 ```

 ## Retrieve all bank accounts
-Retrieve account-specific data, such as an account's balance:
+Retrieve account-specific data, such as an account’s balance:
 ```elixir
 FinTex.accounts!(f, credentials) |> Enum.to_list # retrieve a list of bank accounts
 ```